Introduction to Dynamic Search Ads

 Best Practice #1: Keep your ad copy accurate.

 Dynamic Search Ads will assist in pushing your advertisements to the correct crowd, but it is the marketing company that is responsible for writing excellent copy.
-Consider writing copy that is customer-friendly yet SEO-optimized for higher search engine rankings.
+Consider writing a copy that is customer-friendly yet SEO-optimized for higher search engine rankings.
 This is what will push customers to actually click on the ad and head to your website or landing page.

 Best Practice #2: Optimize website content and design.